pduck27/ESPTeamsPresence/README.md

 **A standalone Microsoft Teams presence light based on ESP32 and RGB neopixel LEDs.**

 This project allows you to build a standalone device that visualizes your presence status from Microsoft Teams with colored LEDs.
 It's really easy to build and quite cheap.

+*This version is modified to be used together with a PIR detector to decrease brightness as long nobody is there.
+Work is in progress, modified parts can be identified by searching for xxx-tag.*

 See this video for a short overview: